-The number of options granted for certain executives of Aptose for the year ended December 31, 2018 was based on achievement of both corporate and executive officer objectives.
-The Compensation Committee approves the allocation of options and options are priced using the closing market price of the Shares on the TSX on the last trading day prior to the grant.
-Options to purchase Shares expire ten years from the date of grant and vest over a term determined by the Compensation Committee.
+The number of options granted for certain executives of Aptose for the year ended December 31, 2019 was based on achievement of both corporate and executive officer objectives.
+The Compensation Committee approves the allocation of options, and options are priced using the closing market price of the Shares on the TSX on the last trading day prior to the grant.
+Options to purchase Shares expire ten years from the date of grant and vest over a term determined by the Compensation Committee, which is over four years for options granted during 2019.
 The Compensation Committee takes into account previous grants of options when considering new grants of options.
+Dr. Marango was granted 80,000 RSUs on June 3, 2019; 40,000 of the RSUs vested over a three-month period and the balance vested on the anniversary of the grant.